gamethis/BonkeyWonkers/exercise2/README.md

 This exercise is meant to test your ability to run basic terraform commands and make a modification to a terraform module.

-The actual outcome of this excersize is purely to ensure you can run basic terraform commands, and a simple test to see if you understand templating in terraform.
+The actual outcome of this exercise is purely to ensure you can run basic terraform commands, and a simple test to see if you understand templating in terraform.
 DON'T OVER THINK IT!